 Much like before when we installed Python 3.6 via Yum, we are dropped into a Python shell that outputs the version we are currently using.

 Python 3.8.1 (default, Dec 27 2019, 17:12:30) [GCC 4.8.5 20150623 (Red Hat 4.8.5-39)] on linux Type "help", "copyright", "credits" or "license" for more information. >>>

 Python has seen a continuous upward growth trend in the 21st century due to its flexibility in addressing both frontend and backend development goals.
 It also continues to provide, a strong cross-platform functionality when utilizing server clustering, along with the vast amount of available tools and libraries available that reduces the effort needed to write code and functions.
 Additionally, it has one of the industries’ strongest support community structures which ensures its continued success.

 Because Python provides for the latest technologies with its constant growth and development in the field of Machine Learning and AI, we expect to see these advances continue to increase in the coming years.

 How Can We Help?

-Liquid Web delivers many of the newest technology options that can allow you to take advantage of the latest methods and processes to grow your business well into the 21st century and beyond!
+Liquid Web delivers many of the newest technology private cloud hosting options that can allow you to take advantage of the latest methods and processes to grow your business well into the 21st century and beyond!